A scalable exponential-DG approach for nonlinear conservation laws: with application to Burger and Euler equations: Acknowledgements

 \section{Acknowledgements}

 SK was partially supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research Program under contract DE-AC02-06CH11357.
 The work of TBT was funded in part by DOE grants DE-SC0010518 and DE-SC0011118, NSF Grant NSF-DMS1620352.
 We are grateful for the supports.
-The authors would like to thank Vu Thai Luan for introducing the exponential time integrators and helpful explanations.